marcogabarron/tic-tac-toe/README.md

 - CSS:
     - No errors were returned when passing through the official (jigsaw)) validator.

-- JavaScript:
-    - No errors were returned when passing through

 - Acessibility
     - I confirmed that the colors and fonts chosen are easy to read and accessible by running through lighthouse in devtools.